ahmedfolly/TheMealApp/README.md

 Most of UI designs from https://github.com/haerulmuttaqin/FoodsApp-starting-code with some differences.

-Coming Updates (Caching using Room database,posibility of put meal in favourits,etc...)
+Coming Updates (Caching using Room database,favourits meals,etc...)

 ![](image.jpg)